aficcion/Vinylbe/replit.md

 - **Recommendation Engine**: Scores tracks and artists based on listening frequency and time periods, aggregates albums, filters by track count, and boosts scores for favorite artists.
 - **Pricing Service**: Finds best prices on eBay filtered by EU location (27 countries) with dual-layer filtering (API + client-side validation), currency in EUR, and shipping to Spain.
 Automatically handles eBay API OAuth and provides links to local vinyl stores (Marilians, Bajo el Volcán, Bora Bora, Revolver).
 - **API Gateway**: Acts as a single entry point, orchestrates the recommendation and pricing workflows, proxies Spotify authentication, and performs health checks on all microservices.
-- **Optimized Pricing Flow**: Allows users to manually trigger pricing requests for recommended albums, executing Discogs, eBay, and local store lookups in parallel to achieve 0.5-0.7 second latency.
+- **Optimized Pricing Flow**: Allows users to manually trigger pricing requests for recommended albums, executing Discogs master link retrieval, eBay, and local store lookups in parallel to achieve 0.5-0.7 second latency.
+Returns direct marketplace link for purchasing vinyl on Discogs.
-- **Advanced Discogs Search**: Enables users to search for all vinyl releases of a specific artist/album, sort by preference (originals first), and retrieve individual release prices and marketplace stats on demand.

 ### System Design Choices
 The architecture comprises five independent microservices: `Spotify Service` (port 3000), `Discogs Service` (port 3001), `Recommender Service` (port 3002), `Pricing Service` (port 3003), and `API Gateway` (port 5000).
 This microservices approach ensures scalability, maintainability, and clear separation of concerns.
 The system is designed for a future evolution to a modular monolith with PostgreSQL for persistence and intelligent caching, supporting pre-loaded catalogs and advanced ingestion jobs.